 Figure 4.4.
-Correlation of Paid and Incurred Standardized Residuals
+Correlation of Paid & Incurred Standardized Residuals

 From Figure 4.4 observe that there is a positive correlation between the paid and incurred standardized residuals for the Berquist-Sherman model.
-This is not surprising, as incurred data includes paid data, but using this to correlate the paid and incurred simulations is a way of including this statistical feature of the data in the model.
-In the

-"Hayne MLE Models.xlsm" file the correlation assumption is specified in the Inputs sheet and it will only be used to correlate the process variance portion of the paid and incurred data models.
+This is not surprising as incurred data includes paid data, but using this to correlate the paid and incurred simulations is a way of including this statistical feature of the data in the model.
+In the "Hayne MLE Models.xlsm" file the correlation assumption is specified in the Inputs sheet and it will only be used to correlate the process variance portion of the paid and incurred data models.

 The second approach could be accomplished by applying the Hayne MLE models to the case reserve triangle and then "combining" the case reserve and paid claim simulations.
 This has the advantage over the first approach of not modeling the paid losses twice, but it would also require specifying the correlation of the paid and outstanding losses.
-For both approaches it may be possible to extend the Hayne MLE models to include both paid and incurred data in a combined modeling framework, but that is beyond the scope of this monograph.
+This second approach is beyond the scope of this paper.